confluentinc/event-streaming-patterns/docs/event-processing/event-splitter.md

 ## Solution Pattern
 ![event-splitter](img/event-splitter.png)
-First, split the original event into multiple child event.
+First, split the original event into multiple child events.
 Most event processing technologies support this operation, for example the `EXPLODE()` table function in ksqlDB or the `flatMap()` operator in Kafka Streams.
 Then publish one event per child event.

 ## Implementation
 ```